Ó Maolmhuaidh

 Maolmhuaidh is an Irish surname, generally anglicised as Molloy or Mulloy.
 Like other Irish surnames, Maolmhuaidh is patronymic.
-The male version is Ó Maolmhuaidh ("ó" meaning "son of"); the female versions are Uí Mhaolmhuaidh ("uí" meaning "wife of") and Ní Mhaolmhuaidh ("ní" meaning "daughter of"); the family or house name is Uí Mhaolmhuaidh.
+The male version is Ó Maolmhuaidh with the name in the genitive or possessive case preceded by ("ó" or “ua” meaning "grandson or descendant"); the female versions is Ní Mhaolmhuaidh ("ní" a contraction of “iníon” meaning "daughter”, there is no equivalent of Mrs as women in gaelic society retained their maiden names after marriage); the family or house name is Uí Mhaolmhuaidh “uí” being the plural of “ua” or “ó”.

 Ó Maolmhuaidh Fir Cell

 The Uí Maolmhuaidh of Fir Cell (men of the churches, in what is now County Offaly) claimed descent from the southern Uí Néill.
 The 16th-century mercenary, Captain Greene O'Mulloy, was of this family.

 Ó Maoil Aodha Oirthir Connachta

-The Uí Maoil Aodha ("descendant of the devotee of (St.) Aodh") family lived in east Connacht, and is now found as both Mullee and Molloy.
+The Uí Maoil Aodha ("descendant of the devotee of (St.) Aodh") family lived in east Connacht and is now found as both Mullee and Molloy.

 Ó Maolmhaodhóg Tir Connall

-The Uí Maolmhaodhóg ("descendant of the devotee of (St.) Maodhóg") surname is now usually rendered as Mulvogue, or Logue, but sometimes Molloy, particularly around the Glenties area of County Donegal.
+The Uí Maolmhaodhóg ("descendant of the devotee of (St.) Maodhóg") surname is now usually rendered as Mulvogue or Logue, but sometimes Molloy, particularly around the Glenties area of County Donegal.